 Today your introduction to Baku and the Caucasus will begin with a walking tour of 'Icheri Shey-Har', the old town (UNESCO), with its maze of narrow, cobblestone streets lined with small mosques nestled between terraced cafes and grand turn-of-the-century architecture.
 This atmospheric medieval town is surrounded by an impressive defensive wall, that dates from the 12th century.
 Our tour will include visits to the Historical Museum and State Museum of Azerbaijani Carpets and Applied Folk Art and the Shirvan Shahs Palace - a royal palace built in the 15th century and the finest surviving example of Shirvan architecture.
 We end our sightseeing this day with a leisurely cruise on the Caspian Bay.
 Overnight in Baku.

-As the easternmost extension of the Caucasus Mountains the Absheron Peninsula was the site of the some of the world's first petroleum production in the 19th century and shows the ravages of its oil-rich history to this day in the many rusting oil derricks that still dot the landscape.
-Our journey today offers excellent views of the Caspian Sea as well as providing several unique sightseeing stops.
-We will visit both Atesgah, the sacred Zoroastrian fire temple built on the site of a natural gas vent, and Yanar Dag or Flaming Mountain, one of few remaining natural gas flares in the area.
+As the easternmost extension of the Caucasus Mountains, the Absheron Peninsula was the site of the some of the world's first petroleum production in the 19th century and shows the ravages of its oil-rich history to this day in the many rusting oil derricks that still dot the landscape.
+Our journey today offers excellent views of the Caspian Sea, as well as providing several unique sightseeing stops.
+Time permitting along the way, we may stop at the Nobel Brother's House before visiting both Atesgah, the sacred Zoroastrian fire temple built on the site of a natural gas vent and Yanar Dag or Flaming Mountain, one of few remaining natural gas flares in the area.
 We will continue further along the Caspian coast to Gobustan (UNESCO) where over 4000 stone and Iron Age petroglyphs have been discovered in the hill caves above town depicting scenes of hunting and dancing rituals and a varied repertoire of animal figures along with thousands of artifacts and tools.
 Overnight in Baku.

 Today we head northwest along one of the most scenic routes in Azerbaijan.
 We will pass through stark, arid landscapes dotted with mud volcanoes, before arriving in Maraza where just off the main road lies Pir Diri Baba Mausoleum built precariously into the side of a cliff.

-Day 6: Telavi to Davit Gareja to Tbilsi
+Day 7: Telavi to Davit Gareja to Tbilisi

-Tbilisi was founded in the 5thcentury and became the capital of Georgia in the 6th century.
-Since that time the city has been destroyed and rebuilt on nearly 30 different occasions following a long history of fighting off Persian, Arab, Turkmen, Mongol, Turkand, finally, Russian invaders.
+Tbilisi was founded in the 5th century and became the capital of Georgia in the 6th century.
+Since that time, the city has been destroyed and rebuilt on nearly 30 different occasions following a long history of fighting off Persian, Arab, Turkmen, Mongol, Turk and finally, Russian invaders.
 Tbilisi today is one of the most modern and cosmopolitan cities in the Caucasus.
 We begin our visit with a walking-tour through Tbilisi's narrow streets and inner courtyards and stroll down Rustaveli Avenue, the main thoroughfare running east through the city.
-Also visit Metekhi Church of the Virgin, Sioni Cathedral, Anchiskhati Basilica and the State Museum of Georgia.
+Also visit Metekhi Church of the Virgin, Sioni Cathedral, Anchiskhati Basilica and the Fine Arts Museum of Georgia.
 Overnight in Tbilisi.

 Today we will drive north along the famed Georgian Military Highway, the main transport artery linking Georgia with Russia into the mountainous provinces of the Greater Caucasus.
 Our first stop of the day will be in sacred Mtskheta (UNESCO), the ancient capital of eastern Georgia, at the southern end of the highway.
 Georgia conversion to Christianity occurred in Mtskheta in 337 AD and it is considered one of Georgia's most important religious centers.
 We will visit Church of Jvari perched on a cliff overlooking the city, the Sveti-Tskhoveli Cathedral, the first Christian church to be built in Georgia and its largest functioning cathedral and the Samtavro Monastery complex.

 Continuing our journey up and north through alpine meadows and mountain passes littered with medieval watchtowers, we will reach Dariali Gorge, a 9 mile (14 kilometer) gash in the earth.
-We will marvel at the snow-capped Mount Kazbek (the highest mountain in Georgia), an extinct volcano that surrounds us and reaches to just over 16, 500feet (5047 m).
-Weather permitting we can hike to the Tsminda Sameba Monastery- a 14th century church built on a mountain peak at 7200 feet (2200m) and after Tbilisi is the most popular sight in Georgia.
+We will marvel at the snow-capped Mount Kazbek (the highest mountain in Georgia), an extinct volcano that surrounds us and reaches to just over 16,500 feet (5047m).
+We drive to the base of the hill and then walk across the meadow leading to the Tsminda Sameba Monastery- a 14th century church built on a mountain peak at 7200 feet (2200m).
+After Tbilisi, it is the most popular sight in Georgia.
 Later return to Gudauri for the night.

 We journey down from the mountains today stopping in Gori, a town whose place in infamy is secured, as it is the birthplace of Joseph Stalin.
-Later we will travel through the Borjomi Gorge en route to Bakuriani.
+Later we will travel through the Borjomi Gorge en route to Akhaltsikhe.
 The town of Borjomi is one of the most popular Georgian spa resorts and boasts a temperate climate, mountain scenery and famed curative mineral waters.
 We will visit the Mineral Water Park in Borjomi.
-Before reaching Bakuriani we will stop to visit Timoteisunbani (or the Monastery of St Timothy), which is famous for its 12th century frescoes.
-Overnight in Bakuriani.
+Before reaching Akhaltsikhe we will stop to visit Timoteisunbani (or the Monastery of St Timothy), which is famous for its 12th century frescoes.
+Overnight in Akhaltsikhe.

 Day 18: Yerevan